Quantifying and Learning Static vs. Dynamic Information in Deep Spatiotemporal Networks: Controlling Model Bias

 \subsection{Neuron Removal}

 To evaluate the effect of static and dynamic units on overall performance, we conduct perturbation experiments where we remove the top-$k$ units (\ie channels) that are biased toward the static or dynamic factor during inference and evaluate the performance drop.
 The removal is done by setting all activations to zero in the identified channels.
 We compare these static or dynamic biased units with respect to randomly selected channels.
+A lower Area Under Curve (AUC) suggests that the units are more important for model performance.

-Figure~\ref{fig:unit_removal} shows the unit removal results for action recognition and AVOS.
+Figure~\ref{fig:unit_removal} shows the unit attribution curves~\cite{ghorbani2019towards,chefer2021generic,fel2024holistic} for action recognition and AVOS.
 In action recognition we evaluate the final layer in the SlowFast model trained on SSv2 and evaluate on the SSv2 validation set to report the top-1 accuracy.
-As can be seen in Fig.~\ref{fig:unit_removal} (top left), the dynamic factor maximally reduces the model's performance, which may be because the SlowFast model encodes a significant amount of dynamic information in the fast branch and dynamics are important for the SSv2 dataset.
+As can be seen in Fig.~\ref{fig:unit_removal} (top left), the dynamic factor maximally reduces the model's performance, e.g., removing 70\% of the SlowFast model dynamic units decreases the performance by 5\% more than static units, which may be because the SlowFast model encodes a significant amount of dynamic information in the fast branch and dynamics are important for the SSv2 dataset.